SumoLogic/sumoshell/README.md

 # sumoshell
 Sumo shell is a partial implementation of the Sumo Logic stream pipeline written in Go.
 Commands should start with `sumo` which will transform logs into the json format sumoshell uses.
 Commands should end with `render` `render-basic` or `graph` which render the output to the terminal.
+Each operator is a stand-alone binary allowing them to be easily composed.

 ## Installation
 Currently no binaries are provided for Sumoshell, however it's easy to build from source.
 Given a working [go](https://golang.org/doc/install) installation, run: